nandlabs/golly-aws/s3vfs/README.md

 ## Examples

-1. Create a bucket/file in S3
+1. Create a file in S3

     ```go
     package main